matter-labs/zksync-lite-docs/docs/faq/tech.md

 transaction throughput has an upper bound of 300 TPS due to the current limitations of the PLONK CRS.
 Yet, this number by far exceeds [the average transaction load on Paypal](https://en.bitcoin.it/Scalability#Scalability_targets) and should be sufficient for a while.
 More importantly, PLONK is one of the few proof systems that allow efficient universal recursion (without such difficulties as the need for cycles of elliptic curves)!
-We already implemented, verified and benchmarked it.
+We already implemented, verified, and benchmarked it.
 Recursion allows us to easily implement uncapped blocks in zkSync v1.1 without reimplementing the already audited basic block circuit.
 Moreover, it is the key to the future implementation of privacy and smart contracts.
 We will provide more details later in a separate post.